One of my favorite pastimes is going to visit churches to see what their youth ministries are doing.

 With that, the youth pastor called the band to come onto the stage and there was an awkward silence that lasted for 20 seconds while the band got into place.

+Totally predictable.
 That’s how I would describe the rest of the program.
 The band played four songs.
 That’s too many, in my opinion.
-They youth pastor came back up and talked for thirty-five minutes.
+The youth pastor came back up and talked for thirty-five minutes.
 That’s too long, in my opinion.

 And then it was over.